We belong to one another!

 - A place to grow.
 Young and old, from different cultures and backgrounds, we grow by seeing godly examples, by sharing the wisdom God has given us, by encouraging each other, by speaking the truth in love, and by teaching one another.

 - A place to serve.
 God has called all of us to engage in His mission.
 Jesus says that we are the salt of the earth and the light of the world.
-Every member of the body has received gifts that are meant to be used for God’s purposes – in the church, in our city, and in the world.
+Every member of the body has received gifts that are meant to be used for God’s purposes–in the church, in our city, and in the world.

 God is a Covenant God.
 He has bound himself to us in a relationship of solid commitment and steadfast loving kindness.
 We are also called to be a Covenant community.
 We are bound to one another.
-The way we do this at New City Fellowship is through a membership process that includes making promises (or vows) to God and to one another.
+The way we go about this at New City Fellowship is through a membership process that includes making promises (or vows) to God and to one another.
 These promises are meant to give us the freedom to walk together in joyful unity as we follow Jesus together.

 Do you acknowledge yourselves to be sinners in the sight of God, justly deserving His displeasure, and without hope except in His sovereign mercy?
 (Colossians 1:15-20, Isaiah 6:1-5, Ephesians 2:1-3)